where we work

 +Controlling Trachoma

-Since 2000, The Carter Center has assisted the national program with over 10,000 TT surgeries to prevent immediate blindness and the distribution of more than 3.6 million doses of azithromycin through mass drug administration to control the progress of the disease.
-The Carter Center has also supported the promotion of health education in over 3,500 villages and the construction of more than 600 latrines.
+Since 2000, The Carter Center has assisted the national program with over 12,120 TT surgeries and the distribution of more than 4.7 million doses of azithromycin.
+Beginning in 2022, The Carter Center expanded its TT surgical outreach program to include the provision of cataract surgeries by partnering with the Himalayan Cataract Project, which resulted in over 1,100 patients receiving cataract surgery in a one-year period.
+The Carter Center has also supported the promotion of health education in over 3,200 villages and the construction of more than 600 household latrines.

 South Sudan has set 2030 as its goal to eliminate trachoma as a public health problem.
 Much is needed to achieve this ambitious goal.
-First, baseline surveys must be conducted in all suspected endemic counties.
-Second, more investment in eye care services and eye care professionals is required.
+First, more investment in eye care services and eye care professionals is required.
 This includes training and supporting more TT surgeons so that they can conduct sight-saving surgeries in their communities.
-Third, the full SAFE strategy must be implemented in all known endemic counties.
+Second, the full SAFE strategy must be implemented in all known endemic counties.
 Given how severe the burden of trachoma is in South Sudan, this will require partners and donors to invest in at least five to 10 years of programmatic support.
 Lack of road infrastructure, instances of insecurity, the remoteness of villages, and the need to import most food, consumables and medical supplies mean the cost of conducting programmatic interventions is higher in South Sudan than in other countries.
-Despite these challenges, The Carter Center has pledged to continue supporting the national program in the fight against blinding trachoma.
+Despite these challenges, The Carter Center has pledged to continue assisting the national program in the fight against blinding trachoma.

 +Increasing Food Production